District of Columbia Deed Forms for Real Estate Transfers

 A Washington, DC, special warranty deed form—sometimes called a limited warranty deed—also guarantees a good title.
 The guarantee, though, is limited because it does not cover the property’s entire ownership history—just the period while the current owner held title.2 Any title problems from before the current owner acquired the property are outside the warranty.
 The parties are effectively splitting the risk of title issues—depending on when a specific issue arose.
 Special warranty deeds in DC typically say that the current owner transfers the property “with special warranty” or will “warrant specially the property hereby conveyed.”

-Note: Washington, DC, general warranty deeds and special warranty deeds that rely on the statutory key phrases “with general warranty” or “with special warranty” implicitly include the common law covenant of warranty and covenant to defend.3 DC real estate statutes have key phrases for the covenant of quiet enjoyment, covenant against encumbrance, and covenant of further assurance.4
+Attorney Practice Note: Washington, DC, general warranty deeds and special warranty deeds that rely on the statutory key phrases “with general warranty” or “with special warranty” implicitly include the common law covenant of warranty and covenant to defend.3 DC real estate statutes have key phrases for the covenant of quiet enjoyment, covenant against encumbrance, and covenant of further assurance.4

 Washington, DC, Quitclaim Deed Form

 A Washington, DC, quitclaim deed form provides no covenants or warranty of title—placing all risk of title problems on the new owner.
 The legal effect of a DC quitclaim deed is that the new owner takes as is whatever interest the current owner has in the property.
 The new owner cannot sue for breach of warranty if the transferred interest is invalid and a third party with superior title takes possession of the property.
-DC quitclaim deeds typically say that the current owner quitclaims the property to the new owner and often expressly disclaim a warranty of title.
+Quitclaim deeds typically say that the current owner quitclaims the property to the new owner and often expressly disclaims a warranty of title.

 What Types of Estate Planning Deeds Are Used in Washington, DC?